filisko/absence-hours-reporting-bash/README.md

 - See what it looks like with this operation.
 - Adjust the config file (timezone, timezone name, start time, end time, etc.).
 This way you'll make sure that the time entries are created as the browser would.

-This avoids the issue of creating time entries, and after you see them in the browser, you realise that the hours have changed.

 ```sh
 absence.sh last
 ```